folkehelseinstituttet/Fhi.Frontend.NgComponents/CONTRIBUTING.md

 ### Before you submit an issue

-- Ensure you are running the [latest version](https://github.com/folkehelseinstituttet/Fhi.FrontendBibliotek/releases) of Fhi.FrontendBibliotek
+- Ensure you are running the [latest version](https://github.com/folkehelseinstituttet/Fhi.Frontend.NgComponents/releases) of Fhi.Frontend.NgComponents
-- **Search** the [issue list](https://github.com/folkehelseinstituttet/Fhi.FrontendBibliotek/issues?utf8=✓&q=is%3Aissue) (including closed issues) to make sure it hasn't already been reported.
+- **Search** the [issue list](https://github.com/folkehelseinstituttet/Fhi.Frontend.NgComponents/issues?utf8=✓&q=is%3Aissue) (including closed issues) to make sure it hasn't already been reported.

 ### Submitting a good issue